gygergely/PythonSQLite/README.md

 # PythonSQLite
-Small procedures how to work with SQLite and Python
+Short procedures how to work with SQLite and Python